1939 Convertiable Coupe

 |

-attention to your new Crosley book?
-Invite Tom
+to your new Crosley book?
+Invite Tom Miller's 1948 Crosley

-Miller's 1948 Crosley wagon to attend the book signing
+wagon to attend the book signing at Joseph-Beth

-Banks and Rusty McClure were on hand to sign
+and Rusty McClure were on hand to sign books.
+Banks and

 |